1.5 Child Protection Conferences: Procedure

 The Children's social care manager is responsible for making the decision to convene a Child Protection Conference and the reasons for calling the conference (or not calling a conference following completion of a Section 47 Enquiry) must be recorded.

 Any professional, who disagrees with a decision not to proceed to an initial child protection conference, or not to arrange an early review conference, should escalate their disagreement through the normal escalation process.
-Professionals should refer to the BSCB Escalation, Challenge and Conflict Resolution Procedure for further information.
+Professionals should refer to the BSCP Escalation, Challenge and Conflict Resolution Procedure for further information.

 Types of Conference